-d) Assuming an MST of the terminal graph is already constructed and a corresponding edge set is already known (in the sense that nodes know their incident edges in this set), can you construct a 2-approximate solution that is a tree fast?
+- c) Conclude that an MST of the terminal graph induces a spanning subgraph 1 whose weight is at most twice the weight of O! - d) Assuming an MST of the terminal graph is already constructed and a corresponding edge set is already known (in the sense that nodes know their incident edges in this set), can you construct a 2-approximate solution that is a tree fast?
 How fast is your post-processing routine?

-We will devise an efficient distributed algorithm that constructs a 2-approximate Steiner tree in this manner in a future exercise.
+This is only one fragment of a distributed algorithm that constructs a 2-approximate Steiner tree.
+But fear not!
+We will devise an efficient such algorithm in this manner in a future exercise.